rishikarri/MyReactInterviewGuide/README.md

 The controller is what accepts input and provides instructions to the model to update itself which will then trigger the view to update accordingly.

-### Explain Big O Notation?

-Big O notation is used in computer science to describe the performance or complexity of an algorithm.
-Big O specifically describes the worst-case scenario and can be used to describe the execution time requred or the spaced used by an algorithm.

-O(1) describes an algorithm that will always execute in the same time (or space) regardless of the size of the input data size.

-O(N) describes an algorithm where performance will grow linearly and in direct proportion to the size of the input data set.

-O(N^2) performance is directly proprotional ot the square size of the input data set.
-This is common with algorithms that involve nested iterations over the data set.
-Think: nested for loop.

-O(2^N) describes an algorithm whose worst case runtime doubles with each addition to the input data set.
-THe growth cure of an O^2N function is exponential.
-Think recursive calculation of the Fibonnaci sequence.

-O (logN) - doubling the size of the input data set has little effect on the algorithm's growth as the data set will be halved by each iteration.
-Think: searching through a phone book.

 ### What is a callback?

 A callback function, also known as a Higher Order Function, is a function passed to another function as a parameter.
 By doing this you can